Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Secondary Casters

 Incantations allow four additional participants, unless otherwise mentioned.
-They must be physically present at the ritual, but do not have to have the Incantation Caster feat.
-They can pay the recovery cost of a ritual, if any.
+They must be physically present at the incancation, but do not have to have the Incantation Caster feat.
+They can pay the recovery cost of an incantation, if any.
 Secondary casters can also help the primary caster succeed on skill checks (if any are required) by means of the aid another action.

 ## Incantation Scrolls